campuscode/rails-guides-pt-BR/source/getting_started.md

 ```

 To verify that you have everything installed correctly, you should be able to
-run the following:
+run the following in a new terminal:

 ```bash
 $ rails --version
 ```

-If it says something like "Rails 6.0.0", you are ready to continue.
+If it says something like "Rails 7.0.0", you are ready to continue.

 ### Creating the Blog Application